drduh/macOS-Security-and-Privacy-Guide/README.md

 See [drduh/config/privoxy/config](https://github.com/drduh/config/blob/main/privoxy/config) and [drduh/config/privoxy/user.action](https://github.com/drduh/config/blob/main/privoxy/user.action) for additional Privoxy examples.
 Privoxy does **not** need to be restarted after editing filter rules.

-To verify traffic is blocked or redirected, use curl or the open the Privoxy interface at <http://p.p> in a browser:
+To verify traffic is blocked or redirected, use curl or open the Privoxy interface at <http://p.p> in a browser:

 ```console
 $ ALL_PROXY=127.0.0.1:8118 curl example.com -IL | head